stacklok/codegate-docs/docs/features/secrets-redaction.md

 are restored when the result is returned to your machine.

-When a secret or PII is detected, CodeGate adds a message to the LLM's output and an alert is recorded in the [dashboard](../how-to/dashboard.md) (PII alerts in the dashboard are coming soon).
+When a secret or PII is detected, CodeGate adds a message to the LLM's output and an alert is recorded in the [dashboard](../how-to/dashboard.md).

 :::info